The Vermont Statutes Online

 (a) A health officer may, without a prior hearing, issue an emergency health order when necessary to prevent, remove, or destroy an imminent and substantial public health hazard, or to mitigate an imminent and substantial significant public health risk.
 Such order may include any actions available under section 126 of this title.
 An emergency health order shall be effective upon actual notice to the person against whom the order is directed.

 (c) A person to whom an emergency health order is directed shall be given the opportunity for a hearing within five business days of the issuance of such order.
 A person who is in full compliance with an emergency health order may request, and shall be granted, an extension of the hearing date.
 If the emergency order was issued by the Commissioner, such hearing shall be in front of the Commissioner.
 If the emergency order was issued by a local health officer, such hearing shall be in front of the selectboard.
 At the hearing, the person to whom the order is directed shall be given the opportunity to rebut allegations upon which the emergency health order is based.
 After the hearing, the Commissioner or selectboard shall issue a health order pursuant to section 126 of this title affirming, modifying, or terminating the emergency health order.
 (Added 1985, No. 267 (Adj.
-Sess.), § 11.)
+Sess.), § 11; amended 2021, No. 15, § 8.)